renesas/iot-reference-rx/README.md

 * PubSub
   * Simple MQTT communication with [AWS Management Console](https://aws.amazon.com/console)
+* FreeRTOS TCP minimal
+  * Provides basic TCP/IP functionality using FreeRTOS Kernel and FreeRTOS-Plus-TCP
+    * Acquisition of IP address by DHCP
+    * IP address search of URLs by DNS
+    * Send ping to the specified IP Address

 The preceding demos use the following technical elements of the AWS IoT: